daniel-ziorli/browser-chat/README.md

 1. Open a web page in Chrome
 2. Click on the Browser Chat extension icon in the toolbar
+3. Open settings and add your Google API key from [here](https://aistudio.google.com/app/apikey) (this is stored locally)
-3. Start chatting with the chatbot!
+4. Start chatting with the chatbot!